 All animals need some form of connection, even the more reserved ones.
 When a cat briefly wraps her tail around you, this is the equivalent of a human hug: she’s sending you signals of friendship or love.
 Take it as proof that the two of you are definitely getting along!

-This mechanism is not unique in nature.
-Cats have adopted a similar defense mechanism, where they make their entire body (including the tail) thicker and taller in moments of extreme stress or fear.
-The idea is that a big and angry posture could help scare off any perceived threat.
+Cats have adopted this defense mechanism for moments of extreme stress and fear.
+They make their entire body (including the tail) thicker and taller.
+Biologists think this big and angry posture could help scare off any perceived threat.

-If you see a cat doing this, she’s likely scared of something.
-It is probably best to back off for a bit.
+If you see a cat doing this, take it as a sign that it’s probably best to back off for a bit.

 Swishing – “Going in for the kill”